Research of the Cremer Group at ISTA:

 Social insect colonies are protected against disease by cooperative disease defences

-- We use ants as a model system to understand the emergence, mechanisms and fitness effects of social immunity.
+In social insects, colony members cooperate to provide social immunity to the colony.
+We use ants as a model system to understand the emergence, mechanisms and fitness effects of social immunity.

 - The colonies of ants and other social insects represent a special form of social organization.